 The affluent community of La Jolla is easily among the top places to visit in San Diego, though not necessarily the most affordable, so we decided to make it a one day visit.
 With its back to the slopes of Mount Soledad, La Jolla boasts a dramatic coastline with stunning views.
 La Jolla is consistently rated one of the best beaches in the world, and it’s pretty easy to see why.

 Along with checking out the beach, La Jolla also offers a good mix of cultural and adventure tourism options.
-La Jolla Playhouse offers some of California’s best performing arts, while the Museum of Contemporary Art is unmissable for anyone with even a passing interest.
+La Jolla Playhouse offers some of California’s best performing arts, a Torrey Pines hike is a great outdoor activity to enjoy while the Museum of Contemporary Art is unmissable for anyone with even a passing interest.
 Families should beeline for the seaside Scripps Park, which is a popular spot for picnics on weekends.
 Don’t miss the nearby Children's Pool.
 Despite its name, you won’t see any children in the pool – at least, no human ones.
 Originally intended as a sheltered pool for kids to play in, a local seal colony has decided its also just right for their little ones.
 Today, the seals basically own the Children’s Pool, making it a good location to see some of these awkward but adorable animals which can be found in different areas within La Jolla.

 Where to Eat in La Jolla